 (2) Brand communication strategy

 Brand awareness and reputation are both important factors to improve customer goodwill and trust, and brand awareness is an important intangible asset of an enterprise.
-Therefore, at the same time of vigorously promoting the product, we should pay attention to the spiritual level of humanistic care, the brand concept, values and other brand concept identification, as well as brand design logo, main color and other brand visual identity elements into all aspects of the product, brand communication, shape a positive brand image.
+Therefore, while vigorously promoting the products, we should focus on the spiritual aspect of humanistic care, integrating the brand concept identity, as well as the brand visual identity elements into all aspects of product and brand communication, and shaping a positive brand image.
 Establish brand and consumer cognition, memory and emotional connection, so as to improve consumer goodwill and trust, improve user stickiness.

 Price strategy